Medically reviewed by Drugs.com. Last updated on May 25, 2022.

 Trichinosis (trik-ih-NO-sis), sometimes called trichinellosis (trik-ih-nuh-LOW-sis), is a type of roundworm infection.
-Roundworm parasites use a host body to live and reproduce.
-Occurring primarily among meat-eating animals (carnivores) — especially bears, foxes and walruses — the infection is acquired by eating roundworm larvae in raw or undercooked meat.
+These roundworm parasites (trichinella) use a host body to live and reproduce.
+These parasites infect animals such as bears, cougars, walruses, foxes, wild boars and domestic pigs.
+You get the infection by eating the immature form of the roundworm (larvae) in raw or undercooked meat.

-When humans eat undercooked meat containing trichinella larvae, the larvae mature into adult worms in the intestine over several weeks.
-The adult worms then produce larvae that travel through various tissues, including muscle.
+When humans eat raw or undercooked meat containing trichinella larvae, the larvae grow into adult worms in the small intestine.
+This takes several weeks.
+The adult worms produce larvae that travel through the bloodstream to different parts of the body.
+They then bury themselves in muscle tissue.
 Trichinosis is most widespread in rural areas throughout the world.

-Trichinosis can be treated with medication, though it's not always necessary.
+Trichinosis can be treated with medication, though it's not always needed.
 It's also easy to prevent.

 Possibly no signs or symptoms

-Mild cases of trichinosis — those with only a small number of parasites in your body — may cause no recognizable signs or symptoms.
-Symptoms can develop with moderate or heavy infestation, sometimes progressing as the parasite travels through your body.
+Mild cases of trichinosis — those with only a small number of parasites in your body — may cause no signs or symptoms.
+Symptoms can develop with moderate or heavy infestation — a large number of parasites in your body.
+These symptoms sometimes get worse as the roundworm (trichinella) larvae travel through your body.

 Initial signs and symptoms

-You swallow trichinella larvae encased in a cyst.
-Your digestive juices dissolve the cyst, releasing the parasite into your body.
-The larvae then penetrate the wall of the small intestine, where they mature into adult worms and mate.
+You swallow roundworm (trichinella) larvae in tiny sacks (cysts) containing the parasite.
+Your digestive juices dissolve the cysts, releasing the larvae into your body.
+The larvae then enter the wall of your small intestine, where they grow into adult worms and mate.
+Digestive symptoms can begin 1 to 2 days after infection.
 At this stage, you may experience:

 - Nausea and vomiting